fearaizor222/template/README.md

 ## 2. Simple way to deploy with your project name

-- When adding a project to the server, you keep project name empty, your slug will be http://localhost:8080/webapp
+- When adding a project to the server, you keep param empty, your slug will be http://localhost:8080/webapp
 - If you want to change the slug, you can change the webapp folder name to your desired name.

 ## 3. Builded folder of maven (target)